kunukulavanya03/y/frontend/README.md

-  # Design Python World Clock UI
+  # Hotel Booking UI Design

-  This is a code bundle for Design Python World Clock UI.
-The original project is available at https://www.figma.com/design/cYdOUm1rswwphKJKTxXbQS/Design-Python-World-Clock-UI.
+  This is a code bundle for Hotel Booking UI Design.
+The original project is available at https://www.figma.com/design/vW7axdwisjXr3eh3WRXDqZ/Hotel-Booking-UI-Design.

   ## Running the code